akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240326000000/index.md

 Categories: cs-AI, cs-CL, cs-DL, cs-SI, cs.DL
 Keyword Score: 30
 Keywords: Recommendation, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.16303v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.16303v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.16303v1.pdf" filename="2403.16303v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.16303v2.pdf" filename="2403.16303v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 <b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs)</b> have rapidly become important tools in Biomedical and Health Informatics (BHI), enabling new ways to analyze data, treat patients, and conduct research.
 This bibliometric review aims to provide a panoramic view of how <b>LLMs</b> have been used in BHI by examining research articles and collaboration networks from 2022 to 2023.
 It further explores how <b>LLMs</b> can improve Natural Language Processing (NLP) applications in various BHI areas like medical diagnosis, patient engagement, electronic health record management, and personalized medicine.
 To do this, our bibliometric review identifies key trends, maps out research networks, and highlights major developments in this fast-moving field.
 Lastly, it discusses the ethical concerns and practical challenges of using <b>LLMs</b> in BHI, such as data privacy and reliable medical <b>recommendations.</b> Looking ahead, we consider how <b>LLMs</b> could further transform biomedical research as well as healthcare delivery and patient outcomes.
-This comprehensive review serves as a resource for stakeholders in healthcare, including researchers, clinicians, and policymakers, to understand the current state and future potential of <b>LLMs</b> in BHI.
+This bibliometric review serves as a resource for stakeholders in healthcare, including researchers, clinicians, and policymakers, to understand the current state and future potential of <b>LLMs</b> in BHI.

 {{</citation>}}